 TRIO Teacher Preparation Program

-The TRIO Teacher Prep Program is a federally funded TRIO Student Support Services grant program located within Boise State University’s Center for Multicultural and Educational Opportunities.
+The TRIO Teacher Prep Program is a federal TRIO Student Support Services program funded by a $233,781 grant administered by the US Department of Education.
+TRIO Teacher Prep is located within Boise State University’s Center for Multicultural and Educational Opportunities.
 TRIO Teacher Prep is a high impact academic support unit designed to enroll, serve, and graduate 125 first-generation students, limited income students, and/or students with a documented disability into the teaching profession.

 The goal of the TRIO Teacher Preparation Program is to encourage and support students who are either first-generation students, limited income students, or students who have a disability to pursue and attain an undergraduate degree in education.